-The board of directors has established March 20, 2019 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting.
-As of the record date, 109,908,072 shares of common stock were issued and outstanding.
+The board of directors has established March 18, 2020 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting.
+As of the record date, 111,445,351 shares of common stock were issued and outstanding.
 Each share of common stock is entitled to one vote upon each matter to be voted on at the meeting.
 The presence, in person or by proxy, of the holders of a majority of the issued and outstanding shares of common stock at the annual meeting is necessary to constitute a quorum.

 The three nominees for director who receive the greatest number of votes cast at the meeting will be elected as directors.
 If any nominee for director receives a greater number of votes "withheld" than votes "for" such election, our board of directors requires that such person must tender his or her resignation.
 Cumulative voting is not permitted in the election of directors.
 The approval of the compensation of our named executive officers on an advisory basis and the ratification of the appointment of our independent registered public accounting firm is subject to the approval of a majority of the shares of common stock present in person or by proxy at the meeting and entitled to vote on the matter.
-Approval of the Amended and Restated 2016 Stock and Incentive Plan is subject to our receiving a greater number of votes cast in favor of the plan than votes opposing the proposal, and that votes representing more than 50% of our outstanding shares of common stock are cast on the proposal.
-The alternative (other than abstention) regarding the frequency of future advisory votes on the compensation of named executive officers that receives the most votes will be deemed the advice of our stockholders.
+Approval of the Second Amended and Restated 2016 Stock and Incentive Plan is subject to our receiving a greater number of votes cast in favor of the plan than votes opposing the proposal, and that votes representing more than 50% of our outstanding shares of common stock are cast on the proposal.
+Approval of the Reverse Split Proposal is subject to our receiving the affirmative vote of the holders of shares of stock representing a majority of the votes represented by all outstanding shares of stock entitled to vote.

 Brokers holding shares of our common stock must vote according to specific instructions they receive from the beneficial owners of those shares.
 If brokers do not receive specific instructions, brokers may in some cases vote the shares in their discretion.
 The New York Stock Exchange ("NYSE"), however, precludes brokers from exercising voting discretion on certain proposals without specific instructions from the beneficial owner.
-Under NYSE rules, brokers holding shares in "street name" for their beneficial holder clients will have discretion to vote only on the ratification of the appointment of our independent registered public accounting firm.
+Under NYSE rules, brokers holding shares in "street name" for their beneficial holder clients will have discretion to vote only on the ratification of the appointment of our independent registered public accounting firm and the approval of the Reverse Split Proposal.
 Brokers cannot vote on the other matters to be considered at the meeting without instructions from the beneficial owners.
 If you do not instruct your broker how to vote on those matters, your broker will not vote on your behalf.